 1881 census...Aged 4, he was at Becks End, Cowlinge with his grandfather Thomas unable to work and labelled "evil"; his grandmother Harriett born Great Thurlow; uncles William farm labourer and James and aunt Harriet .
 All except his grandmother were born in Cowlinge.

 1891 census...Aged 14, farm labourer, he was at Lambfair Green with his widowed grandmother and uncle James (farm labourer).
 His grandfather had died late in 1881

 1901 census...Aged 23, a labourer at floor cloth works, he was at 45 Lawrence Road, Edmonton with his uncle William (building labourer) and aunt Kate born Great Bradley.

 1911 census...Aged 34, farm labourer, he was living alone at Pound Green, Cowlinge.
-Later in Q4-1911 he married Jane E.STARLING from Cowlinge, who went on to marry George CLAYDEN in 1918 and live in Steeple Bumpstead.
+Later in Q4-1911 he married Jane E.STARLING from Cowlinge, who was at Town Green, Cowlinge according to the pension card in 1917, and went on to marry George CLAYDEN in 1918 and live in Steeple Bumpstead.

 He enlisted in Bury St. Edmunds in 1915 and served less than one year.

 On the 20th July, during the Battle of the Somme, the 2nd Battalion, Suffolk Regiment were assembled and deployed in Pont Street, taking part in the renewed attacks on Longueval and Delville Wood.
 The artillery barrage lifted while it was still dark and the advance began.
 Again, from Lt Col Murphy's "History of the Suffolk Regiment" :-